Who is AAMS Collections?

 Debt collectors must abide by state and federal laws in the United States.
 For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
 In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

-- It is a violation of federal law for AAMS Collections to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for AAMS Collections to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - AAMS Collections may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - AAMS Collections must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell AAMS Collections it’s your policy to deal with everything in writing.
 Ask for a letter with details about the original debt, then hang up.
 If they keep calling, send them a cease and desist letter.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, bank account and credit card information should be kept private.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make AAMS Collections go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.